isaacnmm/pestpolicy-hugo2XX/content/posts/best-running-shoes-for-flat-feet-and-bunions/index.md

 The ALTRA Torin 4 also features the Natural Ride System, which supports the natural shape and structural position of the foot.
 The shoe has a zero-drop sole that enhances a lightweight and balanced running experience.

-ALTRA Torin 4 has an engineered mesh upper that has visible perforations, which allow entry of air into the shoe for a comfortable running experience.� The upper also provides a cloth-like fit, helping to wrap the foot securely during running.
+ALTRA Torin 4 has an engineered mesh upper that has visible perforations, which allow entry of air into the shoe for a comfortable running experience.
+The upper also provides a cloth-like fit, helping to wrap the foot securely during running.

 Runners with wider forefoot and bunions will benefit from the spacious toe box that the ALTRA Torin 4 provides.
 The tongue and collar are lightly padded to provide cushioning to the ankles and Achilles tendon.